muhrauf12/muhrauf12/README.md

 # ✨ About Me:

-Welcome to my GitHub profile!
-I'm a student studying computer science and finance at the University of Michigan -- I enjoy learning about new technologies and working on interesting ideas.
+Hey there!
+I'm a student studying computer science  at the University of Michigan -- I love working on interesting projects and learning new things!

 ---